 Both long and short positions in UK small- and mid-cap companies

 THRG aims to provide shareholders with capital growth and an attractive total return by investing primarily in UK smaller companies and mid-capitalisation companies traded on the London Stock Exchange.
 It uses the Numis Smaller Companies Index (plus AIM stocks but excluding investment companies) as a benchmark for performance purposes, but the index does not influence portfolio construction.
 Uniquely among listed UK smaller companies trusts, THRG’s portfolio may include a meaningful allocation to short as well as long positions in stocks.

-The events of 2022 appear to have created a disconnect between the share prices and investment theses of THRG’s holdings.
+The events of 2022 appear to have created a disconnect between the share price and investment thesis of THRG’s holdings.
 As we point out in this note, almost all of THRG’s holdings continue to demonstrate the same attractive characteristics in today’s market as they did 12 months ago.
-For example, as we describe on page 11, in the case of Ergomed, a recent entry into Dan’s top-10 positions, it continues to have not only the same sector-leading profit margins it did in 2021, but also a comparable level of year-on-year revenue growth, but this has not been reflected in the share price.
+In the case of Ergomed, a recent entry into Dan’s top-10 positions, it continues to have not only the same sector-leading profit margins it did in 2021, but also a comparable level of year-on-year revenue growth, this has not been reflected in the share price.

 The value of ‘quality’ may shine through as the economy slows.

 In fact, 2022 may turn out to be the prime example as to why the quality factor is so important when investing in smaller companies.
 Dan’s focus on fundamental business strength, low leverage, and experienced management teams has meant that in his view almost all of his investments are likely to come out of the current market turmoil unscathed.
 If Dan is correct, this suggests that the retrenchment in the share prices of these companies so far this year may present a rather attractive opportunity to ‘buy the dip’.